Director of Finance

-During his tenure at West, Bill served on the executive committee in the role of President, ProLaw Software and Vice President, Practice Solutions, during which time he completed the Thomson School of General Management.
-Bill created the West km business unit, which combines ProLaw technology with West content to create legal-specific knowledge management solutions.
-For his accomplishments in the creation of the West km business, Bill was co-recipient of Thomson Legal & Regulatory's President's Award for innovation.
-Bill was on the executive team which completed the acquisition of Elite Information Group, a former competitor to ProLaw Software, and led the product strategy team during the integration transition which combined Elite and ProLaw to create the Thomson Elite business unit.
-Bill continued in a consulting role with the Thomson Corporation as Chief Strategist, Practice Management Products until 2004.
+During his tenure at West, Bice served on the executive committee in the role of President, ProLaw Software and Vice President, Practice Solutions, during which time he completed the Thomson School of General Management.
+Bice created the West km business unit, which combines ProLaw technology with West content to create legal-specific knowledge management solutions.
+For his accomplishments in the creation of the West km business, Bice was co-recipient of Thomson Legal & Regulatory's President's Award for innovation.
+Bice was on the executive team which completed the acquisition of Elite Information Group, a former competitor to ProLaw Software, and led the product strategy team during the integration transition which combined Elite and ProLaw to create the Thomson Elite business unit.
+Bice continued in a consulting role with the Thomson Corporation as Chief Strategist, Practice Management Products until 2004.

 Ron J. McPhee After studying computer engineering at the University of New Mexico, Mr. McPhee founded HealthFirst Corporation in 1990, and served as its CEO from inception until the sale of that company to Polar Electro in 2000.
 HealthFirst, now Polar HealthFirst, is a leading global developer of health management software and web-based solutions used in health care, government, health and fitness centers and fortune 500 companies.
 While serving as CEO, Mr. McPhee originally built HealthFirst as a services business, leading the company to profitability in revenues in excess of $1 million in the first two years.
 In 1994, recognizing the greater business leverage in a products-based model, Mr. McPhee successfully led HealthFirst through the difficult transition from a services company to a products company.
 HealthFirst regained profitability in 1995, and enjoyed triple digit revenue growth through the late 1990s.

 Building on his health management experience, McPhee founded Nuvita in 2006.
 Nuvita is a technology services company focused on reducing health care related costs by reducing the claims associated with lifestyle related disease.
-In addition, McPhee is the Chairman of the Board of AltaView Technologies and on the Board of Boomtime.
+In addition, McPhee is on the Boards of boomtime and Nuvita Professional.
 He has been a partner of Verge Fund since its inception.

 Dr. H. Raymond Radosevich Dr. Radosevich, a founding partner of Verge Fund, has four degrees including a B.S. in Mechanical Engineering, M.S. in Industrial Engineering, M.S. in Industrial Administration and a Ph.D.
 For 30 years he was a professor, associate dean and dean in the field of management.
 In 1980, he was the Principal Investigator of a National Science Foundation (NSF) grant to establish the University of New Mexico Technological Innovation Center, an organizational experiment to commercialize technology from the national laboratories and universities in New Mexico.
 Dr. Radosevich established and became President and Chairman of the Board of the New Mexico Technological Innovation Program, Inc. (NMTIP), a 501(c)(3) not-for-profit corporation that provided business start-up assistance to spin-off companies in exchange for equity.
 The companies assisted by NMTIP raised more than $33 million in seed capital over a five-year period.
 Dr. Radosevich was involved in many of the infusions, frequently serving on the Boards of Directors.

 While on sabbatical during the 1990 academic year, he served on the Department of Energy (DOE) Technology Transfer Field Task Force and was responsible for providing first-draft versions of a number of key issue papers from which DOE's technology transfer policies have evolved.
 He was a consultant to DOE for nine years.
 He has also been a consultant to dozens of major corporations around the world.
 Dr. Radosevich is the author, co-author, editor or co-editor of 10 books and monographs (including From Lab to Market: the Commercialization of Public Sector Technology with Suleiman Kassicieh in 1994).
-He is currently a Special Limited Partner of Valley Ventures II and III in their New Mexico office.
-He serves on the Boards of Intellicyt and Wellkeeper.
+He serves on the Boards of Intellicyt and Vibrant.